ASLA supports legislation that would establish centers of

 S. 896 was reintroduced on Monday April 13, 2015 and

 referred to the Senate Committee on the Environment and Public Works.

 The Green Infrastructure for Clean Water Act (H.R.
 2030), S.1115 was introduced in the 112th and the 111th Congress by Rep. Donna Edwards

 successfully worked to secure several sponsors for both measures.

-September 28, 2011, the House Transportation and Infrastructure Subcommittee on
+On September 28, 2011, the House Transportation and

-Quality, Economy and Communities,” where David Yocca, FASLA, representing
+on “Impact of Green Infrastructure and Low Impact Development on the Nation’sWater Quality, Economy and Communities,” where David Yocca, FASLA, representing

 ASLA, testified on the use of landscape architecture design techniques that